Our information

 Frequently asked questions

-The most common question is how to recognize a real antique from a copy:
+The most common question is how to tell a real antique from a copy:

-Unfortunately the most coveted parts are still today the prey of counterfeiters, we can only advise you to protect yourself from a bad surprise by always demanding an invoice with a maximum of details and stipulating the year of manufacture.
+Unfortunately the most coveted pieces today still fall prey to counterfeiters, we can only advise you to protect yourself from a bad surprise by always requiring an invoice with as many details as possible and clearly stating the year of manufacture.

-In a few words, art nouveau is characterized by curved lines, sculptures of naturalist or animal inspiration, while art deco is characterized by geometrical, cubic and very pure lines.
+In a few words, art nouveau is characterized by curved lines, sculptures of naturalistic or animal inspiration, while art deco is characterized by geometric, cubic and very refined lines.

-Art Nouveau has its roots in the "Art and Craft" movement that emerged in England in the mid-19th century, in opposition to the growing industrialisation in Europe.
+Art Nouveau takes root in the “Art and Craft” movement which emerged in England in the mid-19th century, in opposition to the development of increasing industrialization in Europe.

-Although after 1905 the style tended to modernise, it was the outbreak of the First World War in 1914 that brought the period to an end.
+Although after 1905 the style tended to modernize, it was the start of the First World War in 1914 which put an end to the period.

 Do not hesitate to ask us questions to enrich our glossary

-Art Nouveau is an artistic movement of the late 19th and early 20th centuries based on the naturalist aesthetic often characterised by curved lines.
+Art Nouveau is an artistic movement of the late 19th and early 20th centuries that draws on naturalistic aesthetics often characterized by curved lines.

-Born as a reaction against the excesses of industrialisation and the sclerotic reproduction of classical styles, it is a sudden, rapid movement that is developing internationally.
+Born in reaction against the excesses of excessive industrialization and the sclerotic reproduction of classic styles, it is a sudden, rapid movement, which is experiencing international development.

 The Nancy school or provincial alliance of art industries is the spearhead of art nouveau in France.